 - Enter the original account owner's birthdate.
 If the account owner was younger than the beneficiary, and it was past the required begin date for required minimum distributions when the account owner died, the beneficiary can choose to use the account owner's life expectancy to calculate Required Minimum Distributions (RMD).
 In this special case, the result will always produce a lower RMD.
 If this situation occurs, this calculator will use the account owner's age to determine the applicable life expectancy when calculating RMDs.
 Other than using the account owner's age at death, the calculation is identical.
 We only apply this rule to non-spouse beneficiaries, for spousal beneficiaries we assume they will treat the account as their own.

 - Beneficiary birthdate

 - Enter the beneficiary's birth date.
-This is used for calculating life expectancy.
-For spousal beneficiaries this is used to lookup your annual life expectancy at year.
-For non-spousal RMDs not subject to the SECURE Act we use this to calculate the life expectancy of the beneficiary.
+For spousal beneficiaries this is used to lookup your annual life expectancy each year an RMD occurs.
+For non-spousal RMDs that begain in 2019 or earlier (they are not subject to the SECURE Act changes) we use this to calculate the life expectancy of the beneficiary.

 - Owner dies

 - Enter the date that the original account owner died.